 The Dissertation Proposal (i.e. the written portion of the Candidacy Examination) should include the following chapters: Introduction, Review of the Literature, Statement of Specific Aims, and Research Design and Methods (i.e., the first four chapters of the dissertation).
 All members of the Committee should agree that the proposal is sufficiently developed (i.e., that if the research were undertaken as written in the proposal the student would be reasonably likely to have created a body of original work sufficient to grant the PhD) before the Candidacy Exam is given.
 Students are encouraged to share a draft of the proposal 6-8 weeks before the planned date of the oral examination.
 The final draft of the proposal should be submitted in hard copy or electronic format to each Committee member, according to the Committee's member preference, 4 weeks prior to the scheduled date of the oral portion of the Candidacy Exam.

 The Candidacy Examination is a single examination consisting of two parts, a written examination (the proposal) and an oral examination.
-The written examination will address the student’s comprehension of the field, allied areas of study, his or her capacity to undertake independent research, and his or her ability to think and express ideas clearly.
+The written examination will address the student’s comprehension of the field, allied areas of study, their capacity to undertake independent research, and their ability to think and express ideas clearly.
 If a student has to take the Candidacy Exam a second time, an entirely new set of questions is to be used.

 The oral portion of the Candidacy Examination must be completed within one month of the final written proposal.
 Just prior to the exam, the student may give a 20-minute presentation of their planned dissertation research to Committee members.
 The oral portion of the Candidacy will commence after the presentation and the exam will proceed with only the student and committee members in attendance.